Ackeraa/Autor/README.md

 ### Custom `.yml` file

-**Option 1: Use `schedule` to trigger the workflow**
+* Option 1: Use `schedule` to trigger the workflow.
 Change the time to send the email in `.github/workflows/schedule.yml`, but it always has a delay.

-**Option 2: Use `workflow_dispatch` to trigger the workflow**

-Use Github REST API, follow this [link](https://docs.github.com/en/rest/actions/workflows#create-a-workflow-dispatch-event)
+* Option 2: Use `workflow_dispatch` to trigger the workflow.
+Use Github REST API, follow this [link](https://docs.github.com/en/rest/actions/workflows#create-a-workflow-dispatch-event).
 I use this one, just create 4 automatic jobs using iphone shortcut, and send an api request at sepcific time.

 ## TODO
 * Add a blacklist of repo that I don't want to track